 Adapter Type: C (also F).
 A universal adapter that includes Type C is recommended.

-Visa Requirements: None for visa-exempt countries with stays up to 90 days, but EITAS required starting late 2026 for non-EU citizens.
+Visa Requirements: None for visa-exempt countries with stays up to 90 days, but EITAS is required starting late 2026 for non-EU citizens.
 I recommend reviewing your country’s specific visa regulations to determine if your country is visa-exempt.

 Part of the Schengen Area?
 Yes